mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 app.run(port=35080)
 ```

-:arrow_right: We have purposely left out functions to update and delete records.
-You should challenge yourself to take what you know and build those functions on your own!

 **Save app.py but understand that we have not made any changes that will be visible, we have only setup the functions we are going to use in our routes.
 The next section implements our changes.**

 You should also consider experimenting with SQL libraries and implementing helper functions like this for your API.
-You may not be using MongoDB, and the API concepts will remain the same regardless of your database, however how you interact with that database will differ significantly.
+You may not be using MongoDB, but the API concepts will remain the same regardless of your database.
+However, how you interact with that database will differ significantly.

 Notice how things like authentication have been left out?!

 That's one major reason setting this up in production is a very bad thing!!
 You should consider security at every step along the way.

-There are also no request limits, consider what happens if someone makes 90million requests at once... this is called a denial of service attack, and can render your resources inaccessible.
-If you are running on a cloud providers platform, you will most likely be paying per request for things like this... and that bill gets expensive fast, so consider everything!
+There are also no request limits, consider what happens if someone makes 90 million requests at once... this is called a denial of service attack, and can render your resources inaccessible.
+If you are running on a cloud provider's platform, you will most likely be paying per request for things like this... and that bill gets expensive fast, so consider everything!

 ## Tying It All Together